Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Model-Predictive Control of SCRs Using Physics-informed Surrogates

 Optimization of the \ac{ukf} parameters was performed using parallel \acf{pso} based on a dynamic trajectory.
 Since no ground truth of the system state is available, the cost function was designed to reflect observable errors and undesirable filter behavior.
 Specifically, the cost function includes the error between the estimated and measured end-effector position and orientation ($e_\ind{EE}$, $e_\ind{ori}$).
 To encourage physically plausible shapes, the smoothness of the strain distribution along the arc length is evaluated by computing the moving standard deviation of the strain derivatives with respect to $s$, penalizing non-smooth deformations ($e_\ind{kink}$).
 Additionally, the cost function penalizes the occurrence of NaN values (counted as $n_\ind{NaNs}$) in the estimated state vector, resulting from the \ac{ddpinn} and divergence of the \ac{ukf}, defined as the loss of positive definiteness in the covariance matrix ($e_\ind{div}$).
 These factors are included in the cost function

 as additive penalties to ensure numerical stability and physical consistency of the estimated states.
 The weights in the cost function are chosen as the inverse of the respective initial errors to balance the influence of each term.
-In addition to the \ac{ukf} parameters $\alpha$, $\beta$, and $\kappa$, both the observation noise and the process noise covariances $q_i$ are tuned using the \ac{pso}.
+In addition to the \ac{ukf} parameters $\alpha$, $\beta$, and $\kappa$, both the measurement noise $R_{i,i}$ and the process noise covariances $q_i$ are tuned using the \ac{pso}.
 To limit the number of optimization parameters, the same noise level is assumed for all spatial directions and segments within each state group.
 Specifically, a single parameter is used for internal forces in x and y, internal forces in the z direction (different because of gravity), internal moments, linear velocities, and angular velocities, respectively.
-One additional parameter is tuned for the bending compliance process noise, and another for the measurement noise $R_{i,i}$ (see Table~\ref{tab:ukf_param}).
+One additional parameter is tuned for the bending compliance process noise (see Table~\ref{tab:ukf_param}).